By Mel Lee-Smith

 A related condition is excess sodium in the blood, which is usually secondary to another disease or caused by a lack of access to fresh drinking water.

-Because sodium is relatively abundant in food, oral sodium supplements aren't widely available at pet stores and online retailers.
+Since sodium is relatively abundant in food, oral sodium supplements aren't widely available at pet stores and online retailers.
 Healthy dogs on a balanced diet typically won't benefit from sodium supplements.

 Got questions about sodium for dogs?
 Live chat with a vet now to discuss your dog's nutritional needs!